cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 * Utilizes the [Share API](https://shareaholic.com/api/)
 * Localized in 15+ languages

-= Recently Added Services =
+= Recommendations / Related Content =

-* Pinterest
-* Google Plus
-* Shareaholic Email This
+Increase pageviews and engagement by highlighting relevant content from across your site to your readers who would not otherwise encounter them.
+Shareaholic is not just yet another related posts content plugin.
+It involves a simple installation that's easy to update and tweak.
+You'll be using well-engineered and optimized code that won't slow or block your pages from loading.
+You can choose between several themes to match your site's design and customize every pixel if you'd like.
+Optimized for mobile devices like the iPhone, iPod touch, iPad, Android mobile phones, and more!

 = Social Analytics =

 Shareaholic reports all of your important actionable social media metrics including popular pages on your website, referral channels, and who are making referrals and spreading your webpages on the internet on your behalf bringing you back more traffic and new visitors.

-= Performance =
+= Fast & Secure =

 We use industry best practices to make our code as fast and unobtrusive as possible, meaning - for example - that the performance impact is comparable to adding Google Analytics to your site.
 Because all of the processing and collection runs on our servers and not yours, it doesn't cause any additional load on your hosting account.
 In addition, our JavaScript is hosted on Amazon's CDN to make fetching it as blazing fast and reliable as possible.
 In fact, it's one of the fastest proven analytics system, hosted or not hosted, that you can use.

-Shareaholic is used and trusted by hundreds of thousands of publishers and touches almost 300 million people each month.
-Designed and built with all the love in the world in Cambridge, Massachusetts.
+Shareaholic is used and trusted by hundreds of thousands of websites like yours and touches almost 300 million people each month.
+Designed and built with all the love in the world in Boston, Massachusetts.

 Note: The analytics portion of Shareaholic may use trusted 3rd party services like Google Analytics and AppNexus to enhance its data.